Arannamoy-Mondal/Django/README.md

 wsgi.py ==> (Web Server Gateway Interface) how a web server communicates with web application, synchronus system manage.py ==> for project specific command line utility
 ```
-``
-The most outer folder is called inner folder and it has a same name folder which is called outer folder.
-Generally outer folder has 5 types of file.
-These are
-__init__.py ==> considered as python package,
-asgi.py ==> asynchronus and synchronus,
-setting.py ==> Database Config Information, Template, Installed Application, Validators, mother of django
-urls.py ==> contains url with application,
-wsgi.py ==> (Web Server Gateway Interface) how a web server communicates with web application, synchronus system
-manage.py ==> for project specific command line utility
-``